 Elizabeth River Tunnels Project, United States of America

-Elizabeth River Tunnels Project (ERTP) includes construction of a new tunnel in place of the Midtown tunnel and restoration of existing Downtown tunnels in Virginia, USA.
-The tunnels connect Norfolk and Portsmouth cities in the Hampton roads region.
+The Elizabeth River Tunnels Project (ERTP) includes the construction of a new tunnel in place of the Midtown tunnel and the restoration of existing Downtown tunnels in Virginia, US.
+The tunnels connect Norfolk and Portsmouth in the Hampton roads region.